DMarwan/LinkedIn-auto_apply/README.txt

 from scrape_linkedin import scraper scraper(mail, password, job, location) #replace the arguments

+That's it.

-PS : Use it at your own risk, I am not responsible for any account ban from LinkedIn (even if that's not illegal, of course).
+Disclaimer : use at your own risk, I am not responsible for any account ban from LinkedIn (even if that's not illegal, of course).

+PS : You may have to change the path for the chromedriver, and will have to if you are not using a Linux distribution.
+I haven't tested with another driver, it should work though.